davide-marino00/PBI_DOCS/refac.md

 2. **DISTINCTCOUNT Function**: This function counts the number of unique values in a specified column.
 Here, it counts the unique names of employees from the `vw_Timesheet` table.

-3. **Filter Condition**: The expression includes a filter that specifies `vw_Timesheet[ReportReady] = FALSE()`.
-This means that only those records where the `ReportReady` column is set to FALSE (indicating that the report is not ready) will be considered in the count.
+3. **Filter Condition**: The expression includes a filter condition that specifies `vw_Timesheet[ReportReady] = FALSE()`.
+This means that the calculation will only consider timesheets where the "Report Ready" status is set to FALSE, indicating that these timesheets are not ready for reporting.

-In summary, this measure calculates the total number of distinct employees who have timesheets that are not yet ready for reporting.
-This can be useful for tracking which employees still need to finalize their timesheets before reports can be generated.
+In summary, the measure `Dax_EmpCount_RReady` calculates the total number of distinct employees who have timesheets that are not yet ready for reporting.
+This can help a business identify how many employees still need to finalize their timesheets before they can be processed or reported.

 **`DISTINCT_COUNT_EMP`**